colemujadzic/askew/README.md

 # askew
-A little web app that exposes a simple interface to return Azure AD product/SKU friendly names in JSON
+A little web app that exposes a simple interface to grab Azure AD product/SKU friendly names in JSON

 ### Sample Usage